jaaack-wang/Lstar_Python/README.md

 ## Suggestions

-Since the search for counterexamples is done exhaustively and bound by a maximum counterexample length, that means that the current implementation can infer the right DFA when the minimum length of the true counterexample(s) exceeds the maximum counterexample length, either given or estimated.
+Since the search for counterexamples is done exhaustively and bound by a maximum counterexample length, that means that the current implementation cannot infer the right DFA when the minimum length of the true counterexample(s) exceeds the maximum counterexample length, either given or estimated.
 To understand this more vividly, the following plot shows the maximum counterexample length searchable when the alphabet size and the maximum number of searches vary.

 <img src="imgs/max_ce_len.png" width="900" height="500">